- Home

-As we age, particularly when we approach or begin retirement, downsizing can seem like an attractive option.
-Your house might feel too big now your children have flown the nest.
-Or, perhaps cleaning and maintaining extra rooms takes up too much time, or you’d like to put more money into your retirement pot.
+As we age, particularly when we approach or begin retirement, downsizing can seem appealing.
+Your house might feel too big now that your children have flown the nest.
+Or, perhaps cleaning and maintaining extra rooms takes too much time, or you’d like to put more money into your retirement pot.

-While it may make sense to go smaller, in recent years there’s been a shift away from downsizing, with more people preferring to stay in their current home.
+While it might make sense to go smaller, in recent years, there’s been a shift away from downsizing, with more people preferring to stay in their current home.
 In 2021, one in four British homeowners over 55 planned to downsize.
-Three years later, however, the figure had dropped to 14%.
+By 2024, however, the figure had dropped to 14%.
 The hassle of moving and the cost of stamp duty were cited as the biggest reasons to stay put, but there are other factors, too.

 Our homes hold memories, and many of us have strong emotional ties to them.
 Plus, downsizing often means parting with furniture and personal possessions, which can be difficult.

-But there are many benefits to downsizing, too.
+But downsizing also has many benefits.
 It can free up money, save on utilities, and provide a better quality of life.
-Moving to a smaller home that’s easier to maintain is also a great way to simplify your life, and live in a more mindful yet carefree way.
+Moving to a smaller home that’s easier to maintain is also a great way to simplify your life and live in a more mindful yet carefree way.

 So, if you’re in two minds about downsizing, we’re here to help.
 Here are five questions to ask yourself about downsizing.

-The first thing you should think about is the practicalities of staying put.
-No matter how attached you are to your home, or how much you love your neighbourhood, if it’s not practical to stay there, it probably makes sense to downsize.
+The first thing to consider is the practicalities of staying put.
+No matter how attached you are to your home or how much you love your neighbourhood, if it’s not practical to stay, it probably makes sense to downsize.

 When people buy their ‘forever home’, they tend to buy it with the family’s needs in mind.
 But our needs change with age, and what suits us in our 30s, 40s, and 50s may not work for us later in life.

-If you’re certain you want to stay put but aren’t sure your home is suitable long-term, there are ways you can age-proof your property later on.
+If you’re certain you’d like to stay put but aren’t sure your home is suitable long-term, there are ways you can age-proof your property later on.
 Common renovations include installing non-slip floors, brighter lighting, rounded countertops, curbless showers, and pull-out kitchen cabinets.
-Though, obviously, renovating your home isn’t cheap, so it’s worth looking into this and seeing how much it would cost.
+Though, of course, renovating your home isn’t cheap, so it’s worth looking into how much it would cost.

-To find out more about age-proofing your home, you may find it helpful to read this article from Consumer Report.
+To find out more about age-proofing your home, you may like to read this article from Consumer Reports.

 2. Can I keep up with home maintenance and repairs?